 Spray Foam vs. Blown-In Fiberglass Insulation

-South Central Services has installed spray foam insulation in hundreds of homes.
+South Central Services has installed spray foam insulation in hundreds of homes in and around Greencastle, Pennsylvania.
 We speak with interested homeowners weekly about their insulation needs and help them determine the best solution.
-The details of your project will determine which insulation is best for you.
+The specifics of your project will determine which insulation is best for you.

 By the end of this article, you will know: